Asian Studies (research) (MA)

 Humanities Master’s Buddy Programme

 The Humanities Master’s Buddy Programme has been set up by the Faculty of Humanities to help all students who are new to the university to integrate quickly and easily into university life.
-Through the programme you will learn everything you need to know about the university, the student community, and the practical side of life in Leiden.
+You will be matched to a buddy who can help you out with your academic and practical questions.
+Additionally you will be able to attend fun monthly activities and make friends from all over the world.